-GPs can’t ethically recommend any one home, though they will discuss options – it’s usually social services who decide on the level of care required.
+GPs can’t ethically recommend carers though they will discuss options – it’s usually social services who decide on the level of care required.

-However, these groups of patients are more likely to be admitted into hospital or into nursing homes as their health deteriorates, or when they, or their carers, can no longer cope.
+However, seriously ill patients are more likely to be admitted into hospital or into nursing homes as their health deteriorates, or when they, or their carers, can no longer cope.